Estimated reading time: 5 minutes

-dish for spring when it's not quite barbecue time, perfect for Sunday lunch.
+It's a perfect spring dish, particularly at Easter.
 Think of the fresh aromas of mint and lemon and imagine walking into the kitchen with this in the oven.
 It just smells amazing!

 Chop the herbs, slice the garlic and zest and juice the lemons.

-Rub the lamb with a little olive oil and season well then pile on all the herbs, garlic and lemon juice.
+Rub the lamb with the olive oil and season well then pile on all the herbs, garlic and lemon juice.

-- 1 shoulder of lamb
+- 1.5 kg shoulder of lamb

-- 4 garlic cloves sliced
+- 4 cloves garlic cloves

-- 2 lemons, zested and juiced
+- 2 lemons zested and juiced

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 2 tbsp chopped oregano
+- 2 tablespoon oregano

-- 2 tbsp chopped mint
+- 2 tablespoon mint

-- 1 tbsp chopped lemon balm
+- 1 tablespoon lemon balm

 - Line an oven tray with sufficient foil to generously cover the lamb.